JeremyRippert/lerna-repo-v1/README.md

 - everything is written in Typescript
 - all packages have jest, eslint and typechecking
-- all packages (except `shared`) can import stuff from `shared`, with correct typechecking, and if you add `import {} from '@monorepo/shared'` at the top of a file, you'll even have auto import from your IDE (I personally use VSCode)
+- all packages (except `shared`) can import stuff from `shared`, with correct typechecking.
+If suggestions don't show up as they should, try adding `import {} from '@monorepo/shared'` at the top of a file.

 ## Local Development

 ### Requirements

 Node >= 14.

+Lerna `npm install -g lerna`.

+EAS `npm install -g eas-cli`.

 [Expo Go](https://expo.dev/client) to develop on mobile.